 In the end, we decided to stay in the local area we are in now.
 We narrowed down what school districts we wanted to live in.
 There are 17 school districts in our local area so it gave us a lot to think about.
 We finally decided on 3 possibilities.

 I started to scan the MLS listings on Zillow and Realtor.com every Monday, Wednesday, and Friday.
 We found a few houses we liked and one that I loved, but none that were just right for us.
 Every one seemed to be missing key elements we were looking for in a new house.
+The one I loved wasn’t in the best neighbourhood and there wasn’t a lot of places we could have outdoor home security cameras so we decided against it.

 Do you live in your forever home?